aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/supra_governance.md

 # Module `0x1::supra_governance`

-AptosGovernance represents the on-chain governance of the Aptos network.
+AptosGovernance represents the on-chain governance of the Supra network.
 Voting power is calculated based on the current epoch's voting power of the proposer or voter's backing stake pool.
 In addition, for it to count, the stake pool's lockup needs to be at least as long as the proposal's duration.